Myles Straw Player Props: Guardians vs. Tigers

 Tigers Pitching Rankings

-- The 7.7 strikeouts per nine innings put together by the Tigers pitching staff ranks 28th in the league.
+- The pitching staff for the Tigers has a collective 7.6 K/9, the third-worst in the league.

-- The Tigers' 4.60 team ERA ranks 19th across all MLB pitching staffs.
+- The Tigers have the 19th-ranked team ERA across all MLB pitching staffs (4.47).

-- The Tigers surrender the fourth-most home runs in baseball (50 total, 1.5 per game).
+- The Tigers give up the fifth-most home runs in baseball (51 total, 1.5 per game).

-- Wentz (0-3 with a 6.67 ERA and 22 strikeouts in 28 1/3 innings pitched) gets the start for the Tigers, his seventh of the season.
+- Rodriguez (3-2) gets the starting nod for the Tigers in his eighth start of the season.
+He has a 1.81 ERA in 44 2/3 innings pitched, with 39 strikeouts.

-- His last time out was on Wednesday against the New York Mets, when the lefty threw six innings, surrendering five earned runs while allowing nine hits.
+- The left-hander last pitched on Thursday against the New York Mets, when he threw eight scoreless innings while giving up two hits.

-- The 25-year-old has an ERA of 6.67, with 7 strikeouts per nine innings, in six games this season.
-Opposing hitters have a .268 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.